missionpinball/mpf-docs/howto/display/reusable_widgets.rst

               image: background1

 In the example above, the slide called *my_slide* has three widgets--two text widgets and a backgroun image.
-(Remember that the "z order" or "layer" of widgets is top-to-bottom, so the *HELLO!* wiget is on top, then *YAY PINBALL* is next, and they're both on top of the *background1* image.
+(Remember that the "z order" or "layer" of widgets is top-to-bottom, so the *HELLO!* widget is on top, then *YAY PINBALL* is next, and they're both on top of the *background1* image.

 These three widgets are permanently attached to the slide called *my_slide*.
 There's no way to reuse them on any other